La Guiannée (La Guignolèe)

 Rural Heritage Day

 Experience a wonderland of festivities during the annual Holiday Christmas Festival.
 A cultural celebration of 500 years of holiday themed music performed by renowned musicians from across the region is featured at free performances in historic churches and other downtown venues.
-Other activities include a Christmas parade, caroling, colonial decorations, free pictures with Santa for the little ones, the Art Guild Art Show & Sale, downtown shop refreshments, some historic site open houses, a Friday night Variety Show at the local Performing Arts Center and an old-fashioned Christmas Tree lighting ceremony on Saturday evening at the Welcome Center!
+Other activities include a Christmas parade, caroling, colonial decorations, free pictures with Santa for the little ones, the Art Guild Art Show & Sale, downtown shop refreshments, some historic site open houses and an old-fashioned Christmas Tree lighting ceremony on Saturday evening at the Welcome Center!